scrblue/transaction-processor/README.md

 ## Design decisions

-### On RocksDB
+### On sled
-RocksDB is a well-known and relatively efficient key-value store database.
+"sled" is a Rust-native and relatively efficient key-value store database.
 The motive behind using it is two-fold.
 To work effectively at transaction processing, user and transaction data needs to be persistent.
 If a user's balance resets after every batch of transactions is processed, you aren't being a very good bank.
 It also serves to minimize the space complexity of the solution in RAM.
 As user IDs are `u16` values, a simple `HashMap` could take well over a gibibyte of RAM.
 While this wouldn't be a problem on a most servers, a simple cloud VPS could easily be overloaded with so much memory use.

+RocksDB was initially considered, but it did not fair well in the asynchronous environment.

 Ideally the exact nature of the algorithm behind this decision would be configurable, but as the command line arguments are limited to the path of a single CSV file and introducing a configuration